takenet/blip-docs/source/includes/en/payments/pagseguro.md

 #### Example

-Sending a payment request to a Facebook Messenger user, with [PagSeguro](./#/docs/payments/pagseguro):
+Sending a payment request to a Facebook Messenger user with [PagSeguro](./#/docs/payments/pagseguro):

 ```http
 {